thunder-app/thunder-app.github.io/src/markdown/privacy_policy.md

 ## Privacy Policy for Thunder

-This Privacy Policy explains how Thunder ("the App") handles your personal information.
-Please read this policy carefully to understand our practices regarding your data.
+This Privacy Policy describes how Thunder (“the App”) collects, processes, and protects user information.
+By using Thunder, you acknowledge and agree to the terms outlined below.

-### Data Collection and Usage
+### 1. Data Collection and Usage

-1.1.
-Non-Personal Data
+#### 1.1.
+No Collection of Personal Data
-The Thunder app does not collect any personally identifiable information (PII) or personal data during its usage.
-We do not track, store, or transmit any data that can be used to identify individual users.

-1.2.
-Local Storage
-All data generated or entered within the Thunder app is stored locally on your device.
-This includes any files, documents, settings, or other information created or accessed through the app.
-We do not upload or sync your data to any external servers or cloud services.
+Thunder does not collect, track, store, or transmit any personally identifiable information (PII) or user data.
+The App functions as a client for third-party Lemmy servers, and all interactions occur directly between your device and the selected Lemmy instance.

+Thunder does not manage, control, or have access to the data stored on or processed by third-party Lemmy servers.
+Users are responsible for reviewing and understanding the privacy policies of the Lemmy instances they connect to.

+#### 1.2.
+Locally Stored Data
+Thunder stores necessary data locally on your device to facilitate functionality, including:

+- Authentication tokens – Required for logging into third-party Lemmy servers and maintaining active sessions.
+- User preferences and app settings – To retain customization options and improve user experience.
+- Cached content – To enhance performance and minimize redundant network requests.

+Thunder does not upload, sync, or transmit this locally stored data to any external servers or cloud services without your explicit consent.

-### Permissions
+### 2. Permissions
-2.1.
+#### 2.1.
 Device Permissions
-The Thunder app requires certain permissions to access device features necessary for its functionality.
-These permissions may include access to the device's storage or other relevant hardware components.
-However, these permissions are solely used within the app and do not involve the collection or transmission of data to external sources.
+To ensure core functionality, Thunder may request permission to access certain device features, including:

+- Storage Access: To store authentication tokens, cached content, and app preferences.
+- Network Access: To facilitate communication with third-party Lemmy servers.

+All permissions requested by Thunder are strictly used to provide the intended functionality and do not result in data collection, storage, or transmission by the App.

-### Data Security
+### 3. Data Security
-3.1.
-Encryption
+#### 3.1.
+Encryption and Protection
-To ensure the security of your data, the Thunder app may employ encryption technologies to protect any information stored on your device.
-This helps safeguard your data from unauthorized access or disclosure.
+Thunder may implement encryption or other security measures to safeguard locally stored authentication tokens and other app data.
+However, any data transmitted to or stored by third-party Lemmy servers is subject to their respective security policies, over which Thunder has no control.

-3.2.
-App Deletion
+#### 3.2.
+Data Retention and Deletion
-When you uninstall or delete the Thunder app from your device, all data associated with the app will be permanently deleted from your device.
-We do not retain any of your data once the app is removed.
+When Thunder is uninstalled, all locally stored app data, including authentication tokens and cached content, is permanently removed from your device.

+However, any content, posts, or interactions submitted to third-party Lemmy servers remain on those servers and are subject to their respective data retention policies.
+Users must directly contact the administrators of the relevant Lemmy instance to request data deletion from their servers.

-### Third-Party Services
+### 4. Third-Party Services and External Links
-4.1.
+#### 4.1.
+Third-Party Lemmy Servers
+Thunder enables users to connect to independently operated third-party Lemmy servers.
+Thunder does not manage, oversee, or assume responsibility for these servers’ privacy practices, security measures, or data handling procedures.

+Users are strongly encouraged to review the privacy policies and terms of service of any Lemmy server they choose to interact with.

+#### 4.2.
 External Links
-The Thunder app may contain links to external websites or services.
-This Privacy Policy solely applies to the Thunder app and its usage, and we are not responsible for the privacy practices or content of any third-party websites or services.
-We encourage you to review the privacy policies of those third-party services before providing any personal information.
+Thunder may contain links to third-party websites or services.
+This Privacy Policy applies solely to Thunder and does not cover third-party platforms.
+Thunder disclaims responsibility for the data collection, privacy policies, or security practices of any external websites or services.
+Users should review the privacy policies of external services before providing any personal information.

-### Changes to the Privacy Policy
+### 5. Changes to This Privacy Policy
-We may update this Privacy Policy from time to time to reflect any changes in our practices or legal requirements.
-We will notify you about significant changes by providing a prominent notice within the app or by other means.
-We encourage you to review this Privacy Policy periodically.
+This Privacy Policy may be updated periodically to reflect changes in legal requirements, security standards, or operational needs.
+In the event of significant modifications, we will provide notice through the App or other appropriate means.

+Continued use of Thunder following any updates constitutes acceptance of the revised Privacy Policy.

-### Contact Us
+### 6. Contact Information
-If you have any questions, concerns, or suggestions regarding this Privacy Policy or our privacy practices, please contact us at thunderapp@proton.me.
+For any inquiries regarding this Privacy Policy or Thunder’s data practices, please contact us at thunderapp@proton.me

-Last updated: 2023-07-10
+Last updated: March 25, 2025